artsy/artsy.github.io/_posts/2024-03-07-nextjs-at-artsy-retrospective.markdown

 I.e., if any piece of "client" (remember, 'use client' actually means SSR-safe) code _anywhere in the dependency tree_ happens to intersect an RSC boundary, the whole thing will fail.
-And this includes any use of React's `createContext` -- because React Context's aren't supported.
-Given an app of any reasonable size, you're likely to rely on a context somewhere, as context's are so critical within the react hooks model of behavior.
+And this includes any use of React's `createContext` -- because React Contexts aren't supported.
+Given an app of any reasonable size, you're likely to rely on a context somewhere, as contexts are so critical within the react hooks model of behavior.
 Said contexts might come from within your app, and if not there they'll certainly come from a 3rd party library.

 One would expect the errors to be helpful in tracking this down -- Next.js is all about DX -- but no. Confusion reigns.